nasonmangeli/IP2/README.md

 ## Setup/Installation Requirements

-To view the the project one requires:
+To view the project one requires:
  * A *modern* browser that supports HTML5 such as Google chrome, Firefox, Operamini, IE or Safari.
  * Internet access.